sztrzask/maklipsa.github.io/_posts/2016-11-28-How_I_calculate_similarities_in_cookit.md

 description: "How to define similarity between two objects?
 Worst yet.
 How to calculate it.
 This post describes the modeling process for defining similarity between recipes."
 modified: 2016-11-28
 tags: [.NET, cookit, performance, math, similarity]
+series: "How I calculate 17 bilion similarities in cookit"
 image:
   feature: data/2016-11-28-How_I_calculate_similarities_in_cookit/logo.jpg
 ---